appsdock/docs/src/gettingstarted/phpstorm/xdebug.md

 Go to **Run &#10095; Start listening for PHP connections** and start listening.

-Then set breakpoint in PhpStorm and call page in browser to test the setup.
+Then set a breakpoint in PhpStorm and call page in browser to test the setup.

 *[PHP]: PHP: Hypertext Preprocessor